mlescano/mlescano.github.io/_posts/2023-04-12-Migrating-services-in-a-small-business.md

   path: /assets/img/headers/migrating-servers.png
 ---

-In a small company, which does not have the resources for an advanced infrastructure and can only have an On-Premise installation is possible to obtain a good architecture within the limitations that the installation offers to obtain a good implementation.
+In a small company, which does not have the resources for an advanced infrastructure and can only have an On-Premise installation, it is possible to obtain a good architecture within the limitations offered by the resources available to obtain a good implementation.

 # NEED OF RESTRUCTURATION OF SERVICES